mikaeldui/nupkg-template/README.md

 # NuGet Package Template Repository
 A template repository for NuGet packages.

-Add this to the repo description when creating it:
+Add this to the repo description when creating it: (", " is special)

     ProjectName: MyAwesomeProject.Api,
     Prefix: Meeee,